felixleopoldo/benchpress/docs/source/json_overview.rst

 ``graph_plots``
 -------------------------

 This module plots and saves the estimated graphs in dot-format and adjacency matrix.
+It also plots graph comparison using graphviz.compare from bnlearn.
 The figures are saved in *results/adjmat* and copied to *results/output/graph_plots/*.

 .. code-block:: json